HMO Mortgages – How To Finance An HMO Property

 However, what many people refer to as an HMO is actually a Large HMO, which is a rental property with five or more tenants, where the tenants share toilet, bathroom or kitchen facilities.
 There may also be a defined number of stories in the building.

-Local authority definitions of HMO and licensing requirements
+Local Authority Definitions of HMO and Licensing Requirements

 Landlords need an HMO licence to operate a Large HMO, which will be valid for five years.
 This is why they are sometimes referred to as Licenced HMOs.